Capacitive Reactance Calculator

 There is nothing challenging about estimating the capacitive reactance of any capacitor.
 Let's practice the computations with an example.

-Let's say we have a circuit with a spherical capacitor of a capacitance
+Let's say we have a circuit with a spherical capacitor of capacitance

 C = 30 nF.
-We apply a voltage source, which alternates with the frequency
+We apply a voltage source, alternating with the frequency

 f = 60 Hz.
 What is the capacitive reactance in this circuit?